-- Use warm or hot wash water with permanent press fabrics. - For heavily soiled permanent press or knit clothes, pre-wash or pre-soak in warm water before washing.
+- Use warm water with the Permanent Press and Short cycles. - Always use cold rinse water for permanent press fabrics. - For heavily soiled permanent press or knit clothes, pre-wash or pre-soak before washing in warm water.

 See the "Water usage guide" on page 15 for more information.